-After the student is approved to take the Written Comprehensive Examination, the DMA Director will develop the examination in consultation with the other faculty members in the Music Faculty.
+After the student is approved to take the Written Comprehensive Examination, the DMA Director will develop the examination in consultation with the other faculty members.

 The Written Comprehensive Examination addresses the overall DMA study to that point.
 Students should consult with the DMA Director regarding specifics and other areas (such as seminar or course work) to be included in the examination.